aaronbloomfield/ics/hws/hw-rsa.md

 __Block size minimum:__ Each block will be a whole number of 8-bit characters, so we will not be splitting characters between blocks.
 Thus, if your keys can hold up to 31 bits per block (if 2^^31^^ < *n* < 2^^32^^), we will only encode 24 bits (3 characters) in that block, not 31 bits.
 That being said, you can assume that all blocks we will use will allow for at least 2 characters per block.
 Note that the number passed in via `-keygen` is the bit size for *p* and *q*; *n* is roughly twice that size.

 __ASCII:__ All files (messages, keys, ciphertext, what‐not) will have only printable ASCII characters, so you need not worry about binary files.
 But there may be whitespace as well: newlines, tabs, linefeeds, etc.  Make sure that your code does not have UTF-8 characters in it!
-Given a file, you can tell what type of characters it has via the `file foo.txt` command.
+Given a file, you can tell what type of characters it has via the `file foo.txt` command in Linux and Mac OS X.  Under Windows, you can right-click on the file in Explorer, and it should tell you the file type.
+In particular, if you use IntelliJ (or similar), make sure it writes the files as ASCII (or UTF-8) files, *not* Unicode files.

 ### Submission